 Comment by Sally Davis: Isabel would scarcely have needed telling that TB killed you but perhaps Dr Kenealy didn’t know how Isabel’s husband had died.
 Being told of the diagnosis by Dr Kenealy of course, was a breach of medical confidentiality but perhaps Dr Kenealy felt that someone should know Dr Kingsford’s condition who might be able to help her when she became seriously ill; and that Dr Kingsford was not likely to tell anyone herself.

-Arabella Kenealy LRCP was the daughter of barrister and MP Edward Vaughan Kenealy.
-She was quite a lot younger than Isabel, being born in 1859.
+Arabella Kenealy LRCP (born 1859) was the daughter of barrister and MP Edward Vaughan Kenealy.
 She studied medicine at the London School of Medicine for Women and worked in general practice in London and Watford from 1888 to 1894.
 In 1894, however, she suffered such a severe attack of diphtheria that she was unable to work in medicine again.
 She turned instead to writing, publishing magazine articles and books on medicine; and some novels.
 Later in life she listed as one of her recreations the study of race improvement; so she and Isabel shared an interest in eugenics.

 Source: Who Was Who volume 3 p743 although not for the year of her birth, which I got from freebmd.